 The idea was that a personalized approach of providing tailor-made lifestyle advice would motivate participants more to actually get involved in activities than common advices.

 Here you see a part of the lifestyle advice: feedback on the personal pleasure networks.
-Each participant received 2 to 3 lifestyle recommendations based on what was experienced as pleasurable by that particular participant.
+Each participant received 2 to 3 lifestyle recommendations based on what was experienced as pleasurable by that particular participant during the past month.